kimfucious/sakura/README.md

 In brief, _all_ Bootstrap SCSS source files have been downloaded to `_assets/scss/bootstrap`.
 Bootstrap is imported (among other scss files) via `css/main.scss`, which gets compiled by Jekyll to `_/site/css/main.css`.

 > _Note that the compiled file is a css file, not scss_.
+Jekyll does this during build, however, it doesn't add autoprefixing.
+This can be done with a Gulp task, which I'll talk about later.

-This _could_ be thinned out so that only the bootstrap components used by the theme are called out; however, I have not done that yet, because I'm not sure where I'm gonna stop yet.
+The amount of includes _could_ be thinned out so that only the Bootstrap components used by the theme are called out; however, I have not done that yet, because I'm not sure where I'm gonna stop yet.

 The ability to override Bootstrap variables is enabled the first line in the `css/main.scss` file: